valery-judah/leetcode-python/docs/reference/0217-contains-duplicate.md

 # 217. Contains Duplicate — API Reference

-The solution classes below are auto-documented via mkdocstrings, using a shim module that loads the task’s `solutions.py` from a non-importable folder name.
+The solution classes below are auto-documented via mkdocstrings, using a shim module that loads the problem’s `solutions.py` from a non-importable folder name.

-Related write-up: `tasks/0217-contains-duplicate/readme.md`
+Related write-up: `problems/0217-contains-duplicate/readme.md`

 ::: docs.shims.contains_duplicate
     options: